By Miami Gardens Mayor Oliver Gilbert III

 We can’t afford a new America where everyone is in it for themselves.
 An America that does not believe in sacrifice.
 An America that does not believe in a greater good.
 An America comprised of 50 States that see themselves as friends and not family.
 Perhaps these tensions are predestined to surface, if so it is our job to extract them like they are cancer.
 Truly, their roots are fatal to the America of our conception, perception, and perpetual growth.

 In short, the answer to Congressman Meadows question – “why should my residents pay for rail in Miami-Dade County” is found at the bottom of a dollar bill – E Pluribus Unum- out of many one.

 This Op-Ed was written by Miami Gardens Mayor Oliver Gilbert III.
-Hy-Lo News allows and encourages community members to submit commentary that expresses their opinion and share their point of view.
-To submit an Op-ed click here.
+Hy-Lo News allows and encourages South Florida community members, thought leaders, social commentators, experts, etc., to submit commentary that expresses their opinion and share their point of view.
+To submit your writing click here.